When to Match: A Cost-Balancing Principle for Dynamic Markets: Numerical Study

 The delivery operation involves three sequential decisions: \begin{enumerate} \item Dispatch timing: Upon receiving new orders from customer locations $\mathcal{I}$ at time $t$, the service provider decides whether to dispatch the current pool of orders and drivers or to wait.
 If the decision is to wait, the system holds for a unit time interval $\Delta t$ and reevaluates. \item Order assignment: When a dispatch is triggered, the provider assigns a subset of locations $\mathcal{I}_k$ to each driver $k$ from the available driver pool $\mathcal{K}$.
 Each driver has a capacity constraint limiting the number of orders they can carry. \item Route planning: Each driver $k$ plans a delivery route that starts and ends at the central depot, visiting all assigned locations $\mathcal{I}_k$.
 The route determines the total travel time $l_k(\mathcal{I}_k)$. \end{enumerate}

 The service provider's objective is to minimize the total delivery delay across all dispatches.
-Let $\tilde{t}_i$ denote the service time at customer location $i$ (time spent at the location for handoff), and let $l_k(\mathcal{I}_k)$ denote the total travel time of driver $k$ given the assigned locations.
-The delivery delay for driver $k$ is the amount by which the total delivery time exceeds the commitment time $T_c$.
+Let $\tilde{t}_i$ denote the realized service time recorded for customer location $i$ (time spent at the location for handoff), and let $l_k(\mathcal{I}_k)$ denote the total travel time of driver $k$ given the assigned locations.
+We treat these service times as observed inputs in the delivery experiment, since the empirical exercise focuses on dispatch timing, assignment, and routing rather than modeling service-time uncertainty.
+The delivery delay for driver $k$ is the amount by which the realized total delivery time exceeds the commitment time $T_c$.
 Summing over all drivers, the total delay is:

 where $(x)^+ = \max(x, 0)$ captures that only positive delays count.
 The commitment time $T_c$ is adjusted as $T_c = T_0 - \text{(waiting time)}$, where $T_0$ is the initial commitment and the waiting time accounts for how long orders have been held before dispatch.
 This adjustment ensures that customers who wait longer before dispatch receive correspondingly tighter delivery windows.